Pylons/pyramid/docs/designdefense.rst

 ++++++++++

 If you only *develop applications* using :app:`Pyramid`, there's not much to complain about here.
-You just should never need to understand the ZCA registry API: use documented :app:`Pyramid` APIs instead.
-However, you may be an application developer who doesn't read API documentation because it's unmanly.
-Instead you read the raw source code, and because you haven't read the documentation, you don't know what functions, classes, and methods even *form* the :app:`Pyramid` API.
-As a result, you've now written code that uses internals and you've painted yourself into a conceptual corner as a result of needing to wrestle with some ZCA-using implementation detail.
+You just should never need to understand the ZCA registry API; use documented :app:`Pyramid` APIs instead.
+However, you may be an application developer who doesn't read API documentation.
+Instead you read the raw source code, and because you haven't read the API documentation, you don't know what functions, classes, and methods even *form* the :app:`Pyramid` API.
+As a result, you've now written code that uses internals, and you've painted yourself into a conceptual corner, needing to wrestle with some ZCA-using implementation detail.
 If this is you, it's extremely hard to have a lot of sympathy for you.
-You'll either need to get familiar with how we're using the ZCA registry or you'll need to use only the documented APIs; that's why we document them as APIs.
+You'll either need to get familiar with how we're using the ZCA registry or you'll need to use only the documented APIs;
+that's why we document them as APIs.

 If you *extend* or *develop* :app:`Pyramid` (create new directives, use some of the more obscure hooks as described in :ref:`hooks_chapter`, or work on